 - Not contain any artificial additives (colorants, flavors, preservatives, etc.).

-- Be grain-free and, if possible, with fewer plant-based carbs (potatoes, rice, etc.).
+- Be grain-free and, if possible, with fewer plant-based carbs (potatoes, rice, etc.) and more plant-based protein.

 - Preferably, be a dry food so that it can serve cat owners with tight budgets.